Liability Car Insurance Explained: Coverage, Costs & How Much You Need

 Property Damage Liability

-Property damage liability pays for repairs or replacement of other people's property you damage in an accident.
+Property damage liability coverage pays for repairs or replacement of other people's property you damage in an accident.
 This primarily covers vehicle damage but also extends to fences, buildings, mailboxes, utility poles, and other structures.
 Like bodily injury coverage, property damage liability also covers your legal defense if someone sues you for property damage.

 Bodily Injury Liability